ehForwarderBot/ehForwarderBot/docs/ETM.md

 In a non-linked chat, direct reply will not be delivered to the remote channel, everything else is supported as it does in a linked chat.

-> **Tip**
+!!! tip
     When direct replying to voice messages, always reply to the message preceding to it, or the message with the name of sender.
 Do not reply to the message itself.

 #### Chat head
 If you want to send a message to a non-linked chat which has not yet sent you a message, you can ask ETM to generate a "chat head".
 Chat head works similarly to an incoming message, you can reply to it to send messages to your recipient.